TeachmanLab/MT-Data-ManagingAnxietyStudy-Cleaning/README.md

 #### Notes from Sonia

-The present repo also uses `notes.csv`, which was obtained from from Sonia Baee on 11/24/2021 and put in the `data/other/notes_from_sonia` folder of the present repo's OSF project.
+The present repo also uses `notes.csv`, which was obtained from from Sonia Baee on 11/24/2021 and put in the `data/other/notes_from_sonia/` folder of the present repo's OSF project.

+#### For README

+Additionally, the present repo uses a `filenames_list.csv` manually created by Jeremy Eberle in the `data/other/for_README/` folder of this repo's OSF project to generate the HTML for the [filenames comparison][ma-cleaning-repo-pages-filenames_list_flt] of this README.
+`3_clean_data.R` imports this CSV file, filters out certain filenames,[^2] and creates `docs/filenames_list_flt.html`, which is hosted on this repo's GitHub Pages site.

 ### Private Component